Create an Azure Data Explorer cluster and database by using Azure CLI

 To clean up resources, delete the cluster.
 When you delete a cluster, it also deletes all the databases in it.
 Use the following command to delete your cluster:

-az kusto cluster delete --name azureclitest --resource-group testrg
+az kusto cluster delete --cluster-name azureclitest --resource-group testrg